-- 7.32 Coton Green Primary School will notify BCC of any known child death. - 7.33 Coton Green Primary School will adhere to the new guidance, Children Who Pose a Serious Risk to Others in School (School Safety Plan) and Keeping Children Safe in Education 2021. - 7.34 Coton Green Primary School is very much aware of the link between vulnerability and safeguarding.
-All vulnerable children will be identified, and measures put in place to offer additional support where appropriate.
-This includes children with special educational needs or certain health conditions.
-As a school we will provide extra pastoral support for these children - 7.35 Coton Green Primary School is aware that there are circumstances when it is appropriate for staff in school to use "reasonable force" to safeguard children.
+7.36 Coton Green Primary School is aware that there are circumstances when it is appropriate for staff in school to use "reasonable force" to safeguard children.
 This term may cover a range of actions such as breaking up a fight to leading a child to safety.
 Reasonable, under these circumstances, means using no more force than is needed.
-Additional advice is available from https/ www.gov.uk/government publications/use-of-reasonable- force in -schools. - 7.36 Coton Green Primary School will adhere to the new guidance published by the NSPCC When to call the police.
+Additional advice is available from https/www.gov.uk/government publications/use-of-reasonable- force - in -schools.

+7.37 Coton Green Primary School will adhere to the new guidance published by the NSPCC "When to call the police".4